-Continuing to expand its roster of hit makers and grow into 2016, Dauman Music has worked throughout 2014-15 with an exciting array of performers and songwriters from a wide variety of genres.
+In the few years prior, Dauman Music has worked with an exciting array of performers and songwriters from a wide variety of genres.
 Included on their dynamic roster are legendary artists Melissa Manchester, Al Jarreau and Snoop Dogg; classic pop songwriters Siedah Garrett (“Man in the Mirror”) and Makeba Riddick (Rihanna, Beyonce); and pop veterans Sean Kingston, Frankie J, Jeff Timmons (98 Degrees), Fat Joe, Taylor Dayne and Tiffany.
-The label also has upstart artists Melissa Molinaro and Cheyenne Elliot, granddaughter of Dionne Warwick and cousin of Whitney Houston.
+The label also has upstart artists Cheyenne Elliot, granddaughter of Dionne Warwick and cousin of Whitney Houston.
 Dauman worked on the Cheyenne project with onetime Producer of the Year Grammy winner Narada Michael Walden.

 Since segueing from the song plugging and publishing worlds into launching and running his own thriving label, Dauman has developed strong passions for the multitude of “hats” he wears.
-More than simply the visionary executive driving Dauman Music up the charts, the New York and L.A. raised industry veteran has enjoyed all hands on aspects of making things happen, from working with producers and remixers, video production, promotion, public relations and social media to product placement and licensing.
+More than simply the visionary executive driving Dauman Music up the charts, the New York and L.A. raised industry veteran has enjoyed all hands-on aspects of making things happen, from working with producers and remixers, video production, promotion, public relations and social media to product placement and licensing.